Palmyra Atoll: Part of the U.S. Territory of Hawaii (1900–1959)

 In 1898, the United States by the Newlands Resolution annexed the Republic of Hawaii, formerly the Provisional Government of Hawaii, and Palmyra with it.
-An Act of Congress made all of Hawaii, including Palmyra, into an "incorporated territory" of the United States at that time.
+An Act of Congress made all of Hawaii, including Palmyra, into an "incorporated territory" of the United States.
 (Act of April 30, 1900, ch.
 339, §§ 4–5.)
 On June 14, 1900, Palmyra became part of the new U.S. Territory of Hawaii.

 With the imminent opening of the Panama Canal, Palmyra became strategically important.
 Britain had established a submarine cable station for the All Red Line on nearby Fanning Island.
 The U.S. Navy sent USS West Virginia to Palmyra, where on February 21, 1912, American sovereignty was formally reaffirmed.

 William Ringer Sr. died in 1909, survived by his wife and three minor daughters.

+On June 12, 1911, Wundenberg's widow sold his two-thirds undivided interest in Palmyra as a tenant in common to Judge Henry Ernest Cooper (1857–1929).

-In 1912, Henry Ernest Cooper bought the daughters' inherited rights from their legal guardian and petitioned to register Torrens title to all of Palmyra for himself.
-After a challenge in court, Cooper's ownership of the atoll was held by the Supreme Court of Hawaii to be subject to rights sold by Ringer's widow to Henry Maui and Joseph Clarke.
-Maui's and Clarke's interests, noted by the US Supreme Court in 1947, were divided one-third to Bella Jones of Honolulu in 1912 and the rest passed to their heirs.
+In 1912, Cooper bought the Ringer daughters' inherited rights from their legal guardian, and petitioned to register Torrens title to all of Palmyra for himself.
+After a legal challenge, Cooper's ownership of the atoll was held by the Supreme Court of Hawaii to be subject to rights sold by Ringer's widow to Henry Maui and Joseph Clarke.
+Maui's and Clarke's interests, per the U.S. Supreme Court in 1947, had been divided, with one-third going to Bella Jones of Honolulu in 1912, and the rest passing to their heirs.